libgd/libgd/src/readme.txt

 /* ...
 Use the image ... */
 gdImageDestroy(im);

+   gdImageCreateFromGd2(FILE *in) _(FUNCTION)_
+          gdImageCreateFromGd2Ctx(gdIOCtx *in) _(FUNCTION)_

+          gdImageCreateFromGd2 is called to load images from gd2 format files.
+Invoke gdImageCreateFromGd2 with an already opened pointer to a file containing the desired image in the gd2 file format, which is specific to gd2 and intended for fast loading of parts of large images.
+(It is a compressed format, but generally not as good a LZW compression). gdImageCreateFromGd returns a gdImagePtr to the new image, or NULL if unable to load the image (most often because the file is corrupt or does not contain a gd format image). gdImageCreateFromGd2 does _not_ close the file.
+You can inspect the sx and sy members of the image to determine its size.
+The image must eventually be destroyed using gdImageDestroy().

+... inside a function ...
+gdImagePtr im;
+FILE *in;
+in = fopen("mygd.gd2", "rb");
+im = gdImageCreateFromGd2(in);
+fclose(in);
+/* ...
+Use the image ... */
+gdImageDestroy(im);

+   gdImageCreateFromGd2Part(FILE *in, int srcX, int srcY, int w, int h)
+          _(FUNCTION)_
+          gdImageCreateFromGd2PartCtx(gdIOCtx *in) _(FUNCTION)_

+          gdImageCreateFromGd2Part is called to load parts of images from gd2 format files.
+Invoked in the same way as gdImageCreateFromGd2, but with extra parameters indicating the source (x, y) and width/height of the desired image. gdImageCreateFromGd2Part returns a gdImagePtr to the new image, or NULL if unable to load the image.
+The image must eventually be destroyed using gdImageDestroy().

    gdImageCreateFromXbm(FILE *in) _(FUNCTION)_
           gdImageCreateFromXbm is called to load images from X bitmap format files.
 Invoke gdImageCreateFromXbm with an already